intentfulmotion/hw-amp/Readme.md

 ## Features

 * 3 axis, low noise, low zero-g error accelerometer (LIS2DHH12TR)
-* Power supervisor + 2A regulated 3.3V output for long lengths of LEDs (WS2812B or SK6812 are supported out of the box)
+* Power supervisor + 2A regulated 3.3V output for long lengths of LEDs (WS2812B style or APA102 style leds)
 * USB C Power Delivery compatible charging (does not implement the USB PD spec for higher charging rates)
 * One button input connected to the ESP32 through the power supervisor
 * One WS2812B LED for status onput